School of Music

 PROMOTING MUSICIANSHIP & ARTISTRY

-Expecting and enforcing proper technique that will promote artistry and musicianship
+Expecting and enforcing proper technique that will promote musicianship and artistry

 MUSIC THEORY